GoogleCloudPlatform/elcarro-oracle-operator/docs/content/backup-restore/snapshot-backups.md

 Also, snapshots inherently rely on the same storage device, making it a potential point of failure.

-The choice between RMAN and a storage based snapshot is completely up to you.
+The choice between RMAN and a storage based snapshot for backup is completely up to you.
+This guide is intended for snapshot based backups.
+If you want to use RMAN based backups, please follow the guide for [Backup: RMAN](rman-backups.md) instead.

 ## Steps to create Oracle Snapshot backup